owenscorning/serverless-webpack/README.md

 > :exclamation: The old `webpack watch` command has been disabled.

+### Usage with serverless run (Serverless Event Gateway)

+The `serverless run` command is supported with the plugin.
+To test a local service with the Serverless Event Gateway, you can use the `serverless run` command as documented by Serverless.
+The command will compile the code before it uploads it into the event gateway.

+#### Serverless run with webpack watch mode

+You can enable source watch mode with `serverless run --watch`.
+The plugin will then watch for any source changes, recompile and redeploy the code to the event gateway.
+So you can just keep the event gateway running and test new code immediately.

 ### Usage with serverless-offline

 The plugin integrates very well with [serverless-offline][link-serverless-offline] to